 In your daily life

 Avoid burning garbage, leaves, and other objects, as well as making fires in the woods or the city.

 Properly closing containers of solvents, paints, and other chemicals that may have substances that evaporate into the atmosphere.

-By saving electricity, reusing it, and in general changing your consumption habits in a more responsible way, you will reduce the amount of polluting emissions into the air that are generated as a result of its production.
+By saving electricity, reusing it, and in general changing your consumption habits in a more responsible way, you will reduce the amount of polluting emissions into the air that is generated as a result of its production.

 Trying as much as possible to reduce the use of the car or sharing it with other people.
 Using public transportation or non-motorized transportation, such as bicycles and walking, are sustainable transportation alternatives.

-Avoiding overfilling the gas tank of the car.
+Avoid overfilling the gas tank of the car.
 This avoids spills and therefore the evaporation of gasoline compounds.

-Making sure that the tires have the right air pressure.
+Make sure that the tires have the right air pressure.
 This will improve the vehicle's ride and help save gas.

 If you want to buy a car take into account the indicators of energy efficiency and vehicle emissions.